 The factors we considered when assessing the environmental-friendliness and sustainability include the following keystones.

 Company Supply Chain

 The length of the company supply chain describes the distance materials are shipped before and after the mattress is manufactured.
 In all cases, the sustainable mattress companies in our list assemble their products in the United States, minimizing the post-manufacturing shipping burden.
 Shorter shipping distances contribute fewer CO2 emissions to the atmosphere.
-Several of the companies — including Saatva, Loom & Leaf (owned by Saatva), ZenHaven (owned by Saatva), Tuft & Needle, and Casper — use materials grown or made only in the U.S. These companies have the shortest supply chains.
+Several of the companies — including Saatva, Loom & Leaf (owned by Saatva), ZenHaven (owned by Saatva), Tuft & Needle, and Casper — use materials processed in the U.S.

 Carbon Emissions Offsets

 A second supply chain consideration is whether the mattress maker offsets their shipping and manufacturing carbon emissions with carbon credits or carbon sequestration programs, such as reforestation.
 Only Avocado and Brentwood Homes, which is owned by Avocado Brands, actively offset their company carbon emissions.

 Recyclability of the mattress and materials is a common feature of sustainable mattresses.
 The latex, cotton, wool, and other materials in all the mattresses we reviewed are biodegradable.
 However, it is important to send a mattress to a responsible recycler to ensure that it does not end up in a landfill.

 Recyclability of mattress-in-a-box packaging is generally good.
 Every company we reviewed offers recyclable boxes and plastic wrapping in which the mattress ships.
 You may receive one, two, or more boxes in your order, but all the packaging should be easy to recycle.